bitraf/embassy-skeleton/README.md

 # Workshop in Embedded Rust with Embassy
 _Hosted by Dag Bjørndal in Oslo on December 9th 2025_

 The accompanying firmware code from this workshop illustrates use of the [Embassy](https://embassy.dev/book/index.html) framework.
-It is intended as skeleton demonstration of cooperative multitasking.
+It is intended as a bare skeleton demonstration of cooperative multitasking.
 The following devices are featured:
 * Raspberry Pi Pico W (ARM)
 * Esp32c3 OLED (Risc-V)